cloudmesh/client/docs/source/man/man.rst

 Command - debug::

     Usage:
         debug on
         debug off

-          Turns the debug log level on and off.
+        debug list

-    NOTE: NOT YET IMPLEMENTED
+        switches on and off the debug messages

 default
 ----------------------------------------------------------------------